West Palm Beach Drug Crime Lawyers

 - Ecstasy (Up To 10 Grams): third degree felony which carries a maximum 5-year prison sentence and $5,000 fine

 - Methamphetamine (Up To 14 Grams): third degree felony which carries a maximum 5-year prison sentence and $5,000 fine

 - Unlawful Chemicals (chemicals used to make controlled substances such as Meth, Ecstasy, GHB): second degree felony which carries a maximum 15-year prison sentence and $10,000 fine

 - Drug Paraphernalia (pipes, bongs, spoons, needles, scales): first degree misdemeanor which carries a maximum 1-year jail sentence and $1,000 fine

-Contact our West Palm Beach drug crime lawyer today if you have been charged with a drug crime.
+Contact our West Palm Beach drug crime lawyers today if you have been charged with a drug crime.